andrewdavidmackenzie/libproc-rs/README.md

 This is tested in CI and must pass.

 # Test Matrix
-The Github Actions CI test `libproc-rs` on :
+The GitHub Actions CI test `libproc-rs` on :

 rust versions:
 * `stable` (must pass)